dianna-ai/dianna/docs/CONTEXT.md

 * **Multiple data modalities**

 Most libraries support at most 2 modalities: images and text.
-While DIANNA has also started with these two, now it also supports time series and tabular data with embeddings beging work in progress.
+While DIANNA has also started with these two, now it also supports time series and tabular data with embeddings being work in progress.

 *	**Simple datasets**